Regardless of their sexual orientation or gender identity, every person deserves to feel safe, respected and loved in an

-However, abusers in LGBTQ relationships will also use other tactics to assert power and control over their partners.
+However, people in abusive LGBTQIA2S+ relationships also use other tactics to assert power and control over their partners.
 If you’re unsure whether or not your relationship is abusive, ask yourself if your significant other:

 - Threatens to “out” your sexual orientation or gender identity to family members, employers, community members, or others.

 - Makes you feel unworthy of love and support because of your sexual orientation or gender identity.

 - Threatens to reveal your HIV/AIDS status to family members, employers, community members, or others.

-- Makes you feel like you’re not “really” lesbian, gay, bisexual, or transgender because of your relationship history.
+- Makes you feel like you’re not “really” lesbian, gay, or bisexual because of your relationship history.

 - Makes you feel like you’re not a “real” man or woman.

-- Justifies the abuse as being consensual, mutual, or an expression of a “desirable” trait, such as masculinity.
+- Justifies the abuse as consensual, mutual, or an expression of a “desirable” trait, such as masculinity.

-If you answered yes to any of these questions, you may want to seek support and help with your relationship.
+If you answered yes to any of these questions, you might want to seek support and help with your relationship.
+LifeWire’s services are open to everyone experiencing abuse.